yabata/prodyn/doc/DP.rst

 in time to solve the optimization problem step by step. the backward algorithm is easier to implement (and in prodyn faster) than the forward one.

-So based on the possibilities shown in figure XXX, we want to find the path which leads to the cheapest total costs.
+So based on the possibilities shown in following figure, we want to find the path which leads to the cheapest total costs.
 Therefore we need to calculate our total costs :math:`J_t` to get to a certain state in a certain timestep t.
-We can also define initial end costs (here :math:`J_3`) for the last timestep, which is necessary in Backward DP if we want our solution to have a defined end state (more about this HERE???).
+We can also define initial end costs (here :math:`J_3`) for the last timestep, which is necessary in Backward DP if we want our solution to have a defined end state (see :ref:`init-costs-ref`).
 In this example, we set the initial end costs :math:`J_3` (end of last timestep in Backward DP) to 0 € for both possible states.